lucapette/web/main/content/writing/getting-started-with-kafka-streams.md

 Now that we've gone over some basic concepts, we're ready to dig a little deeper into Kafka Streams vocabulary.

-What's a better excuse than looking under the hood and see how Kafka Streams does things?
+What's a better excuse than looking under the hood and seeing how Kafka Streams does things?

 ### Topologies and nodes